poorsquinky/resume/resume.md

 NextGen's first "DevOps" hire, brought in to help steer companywide cloud and application delivery models for a broad product portfolio

-* Lead engineer on a versatile team that provides targeted assistance to many internal product teams on cloud best practices, infrastructure-as-code (IaC), application architecture and modernization, and DevOps best practices
+* Provided guidance to application development teams on cloud and DevOps best practices.
-* Developed modular infrastructure systems that were re-used companywide for HIPAA and security compliance
+* Improved infrastructure development speed and quality by developing modular IaC systems with compliance built in
-* Re-engineered product deployment code for speed and modularity, dropping delivery times by multiple orders of magnitude and kicking off the company's first true production CI/CD cycles
+* Empowered application development teams by providing reference architectures and account guardrails
-* Consulted with product groups as subject matter expert on cloud best practices, security and data safety
+* Multiplied feature team code delivery speeds by re-engineering product deployment code from the ground up, bringing CI/CD cycle times from three days to three minutes

 ### 2012-2015: Red 5 Studios Inc., Irvine, CA
-#### Senior Systems Engineer / SRE
+#### Senior Systems Engineer
-Originally brought on to build and lead the NOC, but brought site reliability to a high enough level to make a NOC unnecessary.
-Acted instead as a lead/staff engineer on the cloud ops team.
+Originally hired to build and lead the Network Operations Center for a MMORPG, but brought site reliability to a high enough level to make a NOC unnecessary.
+Acted instead as lead/staff engineer on the cloud ops team.

-* Led on-call engineering staff for a 24x7 cloud-based MMORPG from public alpha and beta through fully-shipped release
+* Guaranteed 24x7 service reliability by leading on-call engineering staff and creating incident policies and procedures
-* Developed custom instrumentation aggregation software to provide simple combined views into several data centers
+* Enabled staff to monitor 9 regions simultaneously by developing custom instrumentation aggregation software
-* Created live gameplay statistics and business intelligence dashboards for use throughout the company
+* Provided live KPIs to executive team via gameplay statistics and business intelligence dashboards
-* Designed the company's data lake and introduced cost-saving measures with faster and more efficient data storage
+* Empowered design and incident response teams to use the the game's massive audit data by creating complex transformations as needed, and designed the company's data lake
 * Performed screening and hiring decisions, plus mentoring, coaching and training for new network operations staff
 * Systems architecture and deployment automation.
 AWS and OpenStack cloud